wendydoog/Data-Analyst-Nanodegree-Project/Exploring Weather Trends.md

 #### Outline
 - The tools I'm using:
-  - I used the SQL to extract the .csv data out.
+  - I used `SQL` to extract the .csv data out.
-  - I used Python to do the rest.
+  - I used `Python` to do the rest.
+- steps:
+  - I wrote some SQLs to extract the data out.
+One is the temperatures in my City (Birmingham, US) and another is the global temperatures.
+Saved as local.csv and global.csv.
-- I calculated the moving average by 5 years, 10 years and 20 years.
-For the initial years, I calculated by using the years prior to the
+  - I used Pandas to read those .csv files in Jupyter notebook and do the moving average calculation and used the Matplotlib to plot the pictures.

+#### Results
+- Moving window = 5, the Trends are like